decko-commons/decko-ubos/README.md

 # Update to latest Decko version

-1. Start by updating gems (including decko) FROM OUTSIDE THE CONTAINER
+1. Start by updating gems (including decko) from OUTSIDE the container

 ```
 # from decko-ubos root